guertinlab/Nascent_RNA_Methods/README.md

     sort -k5,5 > Homo_sapiens.GRCh38.${release}.bed
 ```
 \normalsize
 The following operations output: 1) a set of exons that excludes all instances of first exons, 2) all potential pause regions for each gene, and 3) all introns.
+There are many exon 1 gene annotations depending on gene isoforms and the upstream most annotated TSS is not necessarily the most prominently transcribed isoform.
+We define the pause window for a gene as position 20 - 120 downstream of the most prominent TSS.
+The most prominent TSS is determined by calculating the density in this 20 - 120 window for all annotated TSSs for each gene and choosing the TSS upstream of the most RNA-polymerase dense region for each gene.

-We define pause regions as the intervals 20 - 120 bases downstream of all exon 1 annotations.
-First, `mergeBed` collapses all overlapping exon intervals.
-We use `subtractBed` to exclude all first exon coordinates from the merged exon file.
+In order to define these windows, we use `mergeBed` to collapse all overlapping exon intervals and then `subtractBed` to exclude all first exon coordinates from the merged exon file.
 Since `mergeBed` drops the gene name, we use `intersectBed` to reassign gene names to all remaining exons.
 The `awk` command defines the 100 base pause region window downstream of all transcription start sites based on the gene strand.
 Lastly, we subtract the exons from the full gene coordinates to produce the intron annotations.
 \scriptsize
 ```bash
 #merge exon intervals that overlap each other